jpignata/blog/articles/protected-method-visibility.md

 ### So, when should I use it?

-`protected` is an odd beast; it accomplishes much of what `private` does but with the addition of some nuanced complexity and the (arguable) benefit of being able to call methods on `self` explicitly.
+`protected` is an odd beast; it accomplishes much of what `private` does but with the addition of some nuanced complexity and the (dubious) benefit of being able to call methods on `self` explicitly.
 There are some conventions around what protected means but they seem to vary from project to project.
 I could find no project with any guidelines around method visibility.
 It was not apparent in most of the code I read that had used `protected` why the original author had chosen to use it.

 I talked to several developers while writing this who had committed code to open source projects and had used `protected`.
 I received the same response from each: 1) I don't remember why I used `protected` there 2) I wouldn't use `protected` if I was writing that code again, (`private`|`public`) would have been better 3) I don't use `protected` at all today.

 In searching ruby-core for conversations about protected methods, it's clear this feature even confuses core contributors.
 The `OpenStruct` example above was [discussed on the list](http://blade.nagaokaut.ac.jp/cgi-bin/scat.rb/ruby/ruby-core/1558) as a replacement of an `instance_eval`.
 The contributor who suggested it was [tentative about using it](http://blade.nagaokaut.ac.jp/cgi-bin/scat.rb/ruby/ruby-core/1559): "From my ruby life for now, here's the only place where protected method lives."

 Protected method visibility could make sense to use in workaday code for the above cases.
-If you're going to use it, leave a paper trail in either the commit message or the RDoc documentation for the method explaining why.
+If you're going to use it, leave a paper trail in either the commit message or the RDoc documentation for the method briefly explaining why.